 Google Search Algorithm Is A Lot Of Trial and Error Coding?

-A post from a former engineer, Kevin Lacker, from 2006 recounts a conversation this engineer had with the former head of Google search Amit Singhal.
-It discusses how sometimes these engineers just tried trial and error to see what works, even if it didn’t make logical sense.
+A post from a former Google search engineer, Kevin Lacker, from 2006 recounts a conversation this engineer had with the former head of Google search Amit Singhal.
+It discusses how sometimes these engineers just tried and to see what works, even if it didn’t make logical sense.

 Kevin Lacker worked for Google as a software engineer building search algorithms from January 2005 through November 2009, so for almost five years working under Amit.
 When Amit left the company he posted on Hacker News shortly after that “This is certainly a loss for Google.”